Christchurch mosque shootings: Inspired incidents

-A mass shooting later took place at a synagogue in Poway, California on 27 April 2019, killing one person and injuring three others.
+A mass shooting later took place at a synagogue in Poway, California on 27 April 2019, killing a person and injuring three others.
 The neo-Nazi perpetrator of the shooting, John T. Earnest, also claimed responsibility for the fire and praised the Christchurch shootings in a manifesto.
 He and Tarrant were said to have been radicalised on 8chan's /pol/ discussion board.
 He also unsuccessfully attempted to live stream his shooting on Facebook.

-On 3 August 2019, a shooter killed 23 people and injured 23 others in a mass shooting at a Walmart in El Paso, Texas.
+On 3 August 2019, Patrick Crusius opened fire and killed 23 people and injured 22 others in a mass shooting at a Walmart in El Paso, Texas, targeting Mexicans.
 In a manifesto posted to 8chan's /pol/ board, the suspect expressed support for and inspiration from the Christchurch shootings.
 Additionally, the alleged shooter described himself as an "eco-fascist".

-On 10 August 2019, Philip Manshaus opened fire at a mosque in Bærum, Norway, and livestreamed it on Facebook.
+On 10 August 2019, Philip Manshaus opened fire at a mosque in Bærum, Norway, and unsuccessfully attempted to live stream it on Facebook.
 He referred to Tarrant as a saint online and posted an image depicting Tarrant, Crusius, and Earnest as "heroes".
 The attack resulted in one injury.
 Manshaus was sentenced to 21 years for the attack and for killing his teenage stepsister, who was found dead shortly after the attack.

-On 27 January 2021, the Singaporean Internal Security Department reported it had arrested a 16-year-old Protestant Indian youth under the Internal Security Act for plotting to attack the Assyafaah and Yusof Ishak Mosques on the anniversary of the shootings.
+On 27 January 2021, the Singaporean Internal Security Department reported it had arrested a 16-year-old Indian Protestant youth under the Internal Security Act for plotting to attack the Assyafaah and Yusof Ishak Mosques on the anniversary of the shootings.
 The youth had produced a manifesto that described Tarrant as a "saint" and praised the shootings as the "justifiable killing of Muslims".
 Unable to obtain firearms and explosives due to Singapore's strict gun control laws, the youth had instead purchased a machete and vest.

+On 6 June 2021, Nathan Veltman drove a truck into a Pakistani Muslim family in Ontario, Canada, killing 4 and injuring another.
+After his arrest, he cited support for and inspiration from the Christchurch shootings.

-On 14 May 2022, white supremacist shooter Payton Gendron killed 10 people at a Tops Friendly Markets grocery store in Buffalo, New York.
+On 14 May 2022, white supremacist shooter Payton Gendron killed ten people and injured three others at a Tops Friendly Markets grocery store in Buffalo, New York, targeting African Americans.
+Eleven of the 13 victims shot were Black and two others were White.
 He livestreamed the attack on Twitch and published a manifesto stating that he was inspired by Tarrant and others including Crusius and Earnest respectively.
 In response, Acting Chief Censor Rupert Ablett-Hampson placed an interim ban on the circulation of Gendron's manifesto within New Zealand.
 In addition, the Department of Internal Affairs considered referring Gendron's livestream of the shooting to the Office of Film and Literature Classification.